JohnyAle12/Laravel-Docker/README.md

 ## About Laravel

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+This is a Laravel application when put some configuration to get up the micro services on docker containers